Atlas logo

 Radius

 Adjust the size of point features.
-Set a fixed radius or scale points based on a numeric field to create proportional symbol maps.
+Set a fixed radius, scale points based on a numeric field to create proportional symbol maps, or use dynamic mode for zoom-responsive sizing.

 Height